 Exams: there will be 3 non-cumulative tests (each worth 30% of your total grade).
-They will consist of true/false, multiple choice, and short answer questions covering topics discussed in class and in readings.
-Tests are designed to last no more than 60-70 minutes and generally will be taken at the beginning of the class period on the day listed below.
+They will consist of true/false, multiple choice, and short answer questions covering topics discussed in class and in readings (75 questions on each exam).
+Tests are designed to last no more than 60-70 minutes.

-Assignments: Throughout the course, students will participate in 3 COGLAB experiments and also complete a 5-7 page literature review paper on a topic of choice related to the field of Sensation and Perception.
-More detail about both of these assignments (COGLABs and literature review are listed below).
+Assignments: Throughout the course, students will participate in 3 COGLAB experiments online.
+More detail about both of these assignments is listed below.

 COGLAB assignments: All students are expected to hand in responses to questions for each lab.
 The worksheets for each lab will be posted on Blackboard roughly one week before they are due.
-The labs will be worth $\sim 3\%$ of your grade and, in total, they will be collectively weighted to comprise 10% of your final grade.
+The labs will be worth ~3% of your grade and, in total, they will be collectively weighted to comprise 10% of your final grade.

 Important: To access the COGLAB website, you'll need to go to http://coglab.wadsworth.com/ First you will need to click on the experiment that you plan to complete.
 Then you need to sign in at the bottom of the next webpage.
-Our class ID is PSY388 SDSU-0.
+Our class ID is PSY388-0.
 Password is goaztecs